Forming a Large Steel Tube

-Induction heats the tubes to forging temperature much more rapidly than an oven, targeting the precise portion of the part that requires heating every time, presenting a significant advantage over an oven
+Induction forging elevates the temperature much more rapidly than an oven, targeting the precise portion of the part that requires heating every time, presenting a significant advantage over an oven

-Induction heated the part to forming temperature more rapidly than a torch.
-Induction targets the precise portion of the part that requires heating every time
+Induction heating drove the part to forming temperature more rapidly than a torch.
+Induction heating targets the precise portion of the part that requires heating every time

 Testing determined that the magnetic steel rod heated to required temperature within 1.5 seconds with an EASYHEAT LI induction heating system.

 Preheating a brass rod for forging